 ART AS AN INVESTMENT

 The best reason is value.
 Limited edition fine art prints will increase in value as the art nears the end of the run.
 For instance, if you purchase one of my fine art prints from one of my many galleries, the purchase price of the last print in a limited edition run could be double or more than the price of the first print made.
 This means all the prints sold will be valued at double or more than when they were first purchased.
 Seems like a logical choice to me, but then I'm the artist selling the prints so I may be a little biased in my opinion of my own art.
 Some Photographers choose to have their limited edition prints in only 1 size and medium.
-I chose to have my limited edition prints in several mediums and different sizes but when I sell the number of editions that are specified no more will be sold regardless of medium.
-A limited edition run of 100 prints could be 20 framed acrylic prints with 50 paper prints and 30 metal prints.
-All different sizes.
-That is my choice and it's my art so that is how it goes.
+I chose to have my limited edition prints in HD Acrylic and different sizes but when I sell the number of editions that are specified no more will be sold.
+A limited edition run of 200 HD Acrylic prints for each image.

 The point of creating Limited Edition prints is to sell out the editions.
-Once all the editions are sold, no more will ever be produced.
-If the artist goes back on their work and changes the number of edition once the print has sold a single edition, will cause investors to lose faith in the artist.
-This will cause a lot of upset clients and lost revenue for the artist.
-Art collectors are not really interested in purchasing art that is not collectable.
-Knowing the premium fine art prints will go up in value as an appreciating asset is always important.
-When collectors know the print is a limited edition, a sense of urgency sets in.
-Knowing only so many prints will be made, they collectors don't want to miss out.
+The scarcity of the limited edition artwork creates value.
+Knowing the fine art prints will go up in value as an appreciating asset is important.
+When collectors know the print is a limited, a sense of urgency sets in.
 There is a good chance if they find the print again being sold by a private collector, the price will be much greater than the original purchase price.
 Remember, collectors and collectable limited edition prints go hand in hand.
+Once the number of prints is reached, no more will be made available by the artist.

 MORE OPTIONS FOR PRINT MEDIUMS

 When you purchase unique items such as sculptures or 1 off items, you only get what it was made from and the price may be out of many collectors price range.
 Limited edition prints can be made from several mediums depending on size and cost.
-You may want a large, framed acrylic prints or a smaller archival paper print based on your budget.
-With limited edition runs of 50 to 100 prints for my art, there are several print medium options available.
+I have chosen to only sell my Limited Edition prints in HD Acrylic.
+The same print in metal or paper is an open edition.
+Many photographers will sell the image only as a limited edition and using all the print mediums they offer.
+This is a personal choice for all artists and no way is right or wrong.
+Just different.

 PURCHASE DIRECTLY FROM THE ARTIST

-While some artists have their prints in Fine Art Galleries, most use their website and art shows to sell prints.
+While some artists have their prints in Fine Art Galleries, most have online art galleries and prints for sale through their website.
+During the art fair and festival season, you can buy from the artist at the show.
 Purchasing limited edition fine art prints directly from the artist gives the collector a personal connection.
-Going through a gallery, the collector loses the personal connection.
+Going through a gallery, the collector loses that connection.
 Besides, it always makes you feel good to support artists that show the world in a beautiful way.
 We put in the time to get up early, stay up late, time editing to make the images you want hanging in your home or office.
 Purchasing a Premium Fine Art print from Randy Bott Photography, you will talk to me directly and no one else.
 I take great pride in working with collectors of my art therefore I will make sure you are happy with your purchase.

 The pandemic hit many artists hard over the last couple of years.
 Those on the Art Show scene had no where to go.
 Galleries were not open in many locations, so customers could not see the art and make a purchase.
 Photographers that offer workshops had to make lots of cancellations losing out on most of their annual income.
 Some photographers were lucky enough to have Photoshop and Lightroom tutorials to sell on their websites, but many photographers don’t have microphones and recording equipment that is needed.